-The data processing procedure applied here is very similar to that described in detail by Bensen et al. (2007, 2008) and Lin et al. (2008).
-Using only the vertical component of ambient noise implies that the cross-correlations we obtain predominantly contain Rayleigh wave signals.
-Continuous data are decimated to ten samples per second and then filtered in the period band from 1 to 10 sec.
+contain Rayleigh wave signals.
+Continuous data are decimated to ten samples per second and then filtered in the period band from 1 to 10 s.
 Instrument responses are removed from the continuous data because different types of seismic sensors are used among the stations.
-Because the amplitudes of ambient noise at ~6 sec period dominate the spectra (Fig. 2), spectral whitening is applied to flatten spectra over the entire period band (1-10 sec).
-Time-domain normalization then is applied to suppress the influence of earthquake signals and other irregularities, such as the glitches observed in the seismograms from some Coso PASSCAL stations (Fig.3).
-After these processes are completed, cross-correlations are performed daily in the period band from 1-10 sec and then are stacked over the fifteen-month period between March 1999 and May 2000 for the Coso PASSCAL stations and the 20 SCSN stations.
-Over the twenty-one month period from January 2008 to September 2009, cross-correlations are performed similarly between the 67 SCSN stations.
+Because the amplitudes of ambient noise at ~ 6 s periods dominate the spectra (Figure 2), spectral whitening is applied to flatten spectra over the entire period band (1-10 s).
+Time domain normalization then is applied to suppress the influence of earthquake signals and other irregularities, such as the glitches observed in the seismograms from some Coso PASSCAL stations (Figure 3).
+After these processes are completed, cross correlations are performed daily in the period band from 1 to 10 s and then are stacked over the 15 month period between March 1999 and May 2000 for the Coso PASSCAL stations and the 20 SCSN stations.
+Over the 21 month period from January 2008 to September 2009, cross correlations are performed similarly between the 67 SCSN stations.

-3. Results of cross-correlations
+3. Results of Cross Correlations

-In this study, we aim to retrieve surface waves at periods from 1 to 10 sec, which would provide good constraints on Vs from the surface to $\sim 20$ km depth.
-However, as discussed in section 2, spectra of ambient noise have large amplitudes in the microseismic band between 0.1 and 0.2 Hz (5-10 sec) but decay rapidly at frequencies higher than 0.2 Hz (<5 sec) (Fig. 2).
-As a result, the shortest period of surface waves extracted from cross-correlations of ambient noise is 3 sec.
-Figure 4 shows examples of one-month cross-correlations among the Coso PASSCAL stations filtered in two period bands: 1-3 sec and 3-10 sec.
-There are strong and coherent surface wave signals in the cross-correlations at 3-10 sec periods, but, at 1-3 sec period there are no clearly aligned surface wave signals and the cross-correlations are much noisier.
-In a separate unpublished study, Yang and Ritzwoller (Spectral characteristics of ambient seismic noise and coda waves at periods from 1-10 sec, in preparation) showed that ambient noise between 1 and 3 sec period dominantly arises from the Pacific coast in the westernmost US and these waves are strongly attenuated are they propagate inland.
-Consequently, in the Coso area the amplitude of ambient noise at 1-3 sec period is very low, which results in very weak surface wave signals in the cross-correlations.
-In the cross-correlation analysis here, we focus on the period band from 3-10 sec, which allows us, ultimately, to constrain shear velocities in the subsurface from the surface to ~15-20 km depth.
+[12] In this study, we aim to retrieve surface waves at periods from 1 to 10 s, which would provide good constraints on V_s from the surface to ~20 km depth.
+However, as discussed in section 2, spectra of ambient noise have large amplitudes in the microseismic band between 0.1 and 0.2 Hz (5-10 s)but decay rapidly at frequencies higher than 0.2 Hz (<5 s) (Figure 2).
+As a result, the shortest period of surface waves extracted from cross correlations of ambient noise is 3 s.
+Figure 4 shows examples of 1 month cross correlations among the Coso PASSCAL stations filtered in two period bands: 1-3 s and 3-10 s.
+There are strong and coherent surface wave signals in the cross correlations at 3-10 s periods, but, at 1-3 s periods there are no clearly aligned surface wave signals and the cross correlations are much noisier.
+In a separate unpublished study, Y. Yang and M. H. Ritzwoller (Spectral characteristics of ambient seismic noise and coda waves at periods from 1 to 10 s, manuscript in preparation, 2011) showed that ambient noise between 1 and 3 s periods dominantly arises from the Pacific coast in the westernmost U.S. and these waves are strongly attenuated as they propagate inland.
+Consequently, in the Coso geothermal area the amplitude of ambient noise at 1-3 s periods is very low, which results in very weak surface wave signals in the cross correlations.
+In the crosscorrelation analysis here, we focus on the period band from 3 to 10 s, which allows us, ultimately, to constrain shear velocities in the subsurface from the surface to \sim 15-20 km depth.